grafana/faro-web-sdk/ISSUE_TRIAGE.md

 1. Kindly and politely add a comment to signal to users subscribed to updates of the issue.
    - Explain that the issue would be nice to get resolved, but it isn't prioritized to work on by maintainers for an unforeseen future.
    - If possible or applicable, try to help contributors getting starting by adding pointers and references to what code/files need to be changed and/or ideas of a good way to solve/implement the issue.
-2. Label the issue with `help wanted`.
-3. If applicable, label the issue with `beginner friendly` to denote that the issue is suitable for a beginner to work on.
+2. If applicable, label the issue with `beginner friendly` to denote that the issue is suitable for a beginner to work on.
-4. If possible, try to estimate the amount of work by adding `effort/small`, `effort/medium` or `effort/large`.

 ## Investigation of issues